costa-group/gasol_ml/README.md

 *  `-h, --help show this help message and exit`: Shows usage information.

-*  `-e EPOCHS, --epochs EPOCHS`: The number of epochs during training, with `1` being default value.
+*  `-e EPOCHS, --epochs EPOCHS`: The number of epochs during training, with `1` being the default value.

-*  `-ds DATASET, --dataset DATASET`: The index of the data set to be used, as it appears in [datasets_db.py](./datasets_db.py).
+*  `-ds DATASET, --dataset DATASET`: The index of the dataset to be used for training, as it appears in [datasets_db.py](./datasets_db.py).
 It will be divided into `80%` for training and `20%` for validation.
-Note that the type of the data set affects whih models can be selected in the option `-m` -- it must be once that recieve the corresponding encoding used in the dataset.
+Note that the type of the data set affects which models can be selected in the option `-m` -- it must be one that receives the corresponding encoding used in the dataset.

-* `-ds DATASET, --dataset DATASET`: The index of the dataset to be used, as it appears in [datasets_db.py](./datasets_db.py).
+* `-ts DATASET, --dataset DATASET`: The index of the dataset to be used for testing, as it appears in [datasets_db.py](./datasets_db.py).
 It is divided into `80%` for training and `20%` for validation.
-Note that the type of dataset affects which models can be selected in the `-m` option -- it must be one that matches the encoding used in the dataset.
+Note that the type of the dataset affects which models can be selected in the `-m` option -- it must be one that matches the encoding used in the dataset.

 *  `-op OUTPUTPATH, --outputpath OUTPUTPATH`: The path where models are saved.